-How Much Does It Cost to Paint a Car In 2023?
+How Much Does It Cost to Paint a Car?
+(2023 Update)

 What’s the main job of car paint?
 Is it to make the car look fancy?
 Well, yes, but not quite.
 Primarily, the paint is there to safeguard the vehicle from the sun, rain, snow, dust, pollen, and debris.
 Car paint does peel off over time, though.
 UV rays make it fade, while weather elements chip it off.
 And nobody wants to drive around in a vehicle that looks like it belongs to the scrapyard!

 That’s why you need to paint it.
-How much will that cost in 2022?
+How much will that cost this year?
 Does the quality of the paint matter?
 Are there any additional expenses involved with painting or repainting a car?
 These are just some of the questions that you’ll find answers to in this guide!
+On average, US drivers pay between $400–2.5K.

 The Importance of Car Paint